-Are Liverpool Set to Usurp Arsenal as the Premier League’s ‘Next Best’?
+Are Liverpool set to usurp Arsenal as the Premier League’s ‘next best’?

 Although clean sheets were hard to come by in 2022/23, the hope is that Virgil van Dijk will recapture his best form – it’s hard to say with any degree of confidence how the mid-season World Cup affected many players.

-Even if defending sometimes remains a chore for Liverpool, the fact that they boast some of the most vibrant attacking options in the Premier League ensures that the Reds can overcome their deficiencies in other departments.
+And even if defending remains a chore for Liverpool, the fact that they boast some of the most vibrant attacking options in the Premier League ensures the Reds can overcome their deficiencies in other departments.